T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 1.md

 - Gold Annual $1260, including 1 exam voucher + 1 free retake

 #### [HTB Certified Penetration Testing Specialist (HTB CPTS)]( https://academy.hackthebox.com/preview/certifications/htb-certified-penetration-testing-specialist)
-The CPTS is relatively new an alternative to the OSCP.
+The CPTS is a relatively new alternative to the OSCP.
 Teaching the pentest basics and giving the learner enough time to solve realistic pentest challenges during an exam.
 The course forces you to complete every module to ensure that you'll learn everything the course has to offer.
 {{< figure src=/images/training-blogpost/cpts2.png  align=center width="50%" >}}

 ##### Cost